 New ways of working and the emergence of new organizational dynamics

-New ways of working (e.g. freelancing, digital nomadism, coworking), new organizational dynamics (e.g. collaborative economy, gig economy, flat-hierarchy, etc.) and new technologies (e.g. artificial intelligence, automation, etc.) are changing the way we work and collaborate.
+New ways of working (e.g. freelancing, digital nomadism, coworking), new organizational dynamics (e.g. collaborative economy, gig economy, flat-hierarchy, etc.) and new technologies (e.g. artificial intelligence, automation, etc.) are changing the way not only the way we collaborate but the role and status of work as well.
 This course also introduces some trends about work and organization and analyses the main stakes.
 It is specially designed for students trying to understand major evolutions at work.

 Degree: Master and MBA